Ajmal-hassan/spree_paytm_gateway/README.md

         Spree::Gateway::Paytm

-6. In admin admin/payment_methods in paytm section add your hostname like 'http://HOSTNAME' example  'http://localhost:3000'in SITE URL:
+6. In admin admin/payment_methods in paytm section add your hostname like http://HOSTNAME example  http://localhost:3000 in SITE URL: